organix/uart/README.md

 by virtue of having been created by a trusted compiler and working within a resource-safe language.

+## Abstract Assembly Language

+We don't want to be tied to any particular assembly language, so we define an abstract assembly language in terms of basic operations on actor-visible resources.
+Translating this abstract assembly language into assembly (or machine instructions) for a particular CPU should be straight-forward.
+[LLVM](http://llvm.org/) is our immediate target for translation.

 ## Bit-Stream Transport

 Communication between memory domains